mvolkmann/GridLayoutDemo/README.md

 ## Overview

-A grid contains a number of rows and each row can contain a different number of cells.
-Each cell holds a view that is either "pushing" or "pulling".
+This is a SwiftUI iOS app that demonstrates using grid layout that was added in iOS16.

 See the YouTube video
 [SwiftUI Grids in iOS 16](https://www.youtube.com/watch?v=ZU_6RejjIKU) by Stewart Lynch.

-## Example App

 ## `Grid`

 A `Grid` is a container view that takes all the space offered to it.
+It contains a number of rows.
+Each row can contain a different number of cells.
+Each cell holds a view that is either
+"pushing" (expands) or "pulling" (doesn't expand).

 ## `GridRow`